-The Department of Human Settlements, Water and Sanitation published the Housing Consumer Protection Bill of 2019 for comment on 30 August 2019.
+The Department of Human Settlements, Water and Sanitation published the Housing Consumer Protection Bill of 2019 for comment on 30 August 2019, and it was tabled in Parliament during 2021.
 The Bill aims to repeal the current Housing Consumers Protection Measures Act of 1998 (amended in 2008).
-The Bill is still in draft format and aims to expand the mandate of the Council (to be known as the National Home Builders Regulatory Council).
+The Bill aims to expand the mandate of the Council (to be known as the National Home Builders Regulatory Council).